 Feel like you never stop cleaning?

-A 2008 University of Michigan survey found that American women scrub their houses an astonishing average of 17 hours a week, and (no surprise) their spouses spend a lot less time with a sponge.
+A 2008 University of Michigan survey found that Americans scrub their houses an astonishing average of 17 hours a week, and (no surprise) their spouses spend a lot less time with a sponge.

 The good news: “Such drudgery is totally unnecessary,” says Jeff Bredenberg, author of How to Cheat at Cleaning: Time-Slashing Techniques to Cut Corners and Restore Your Sanity.